Jobs and Careers

 Finding work – 4 top tips

-- Use the University’s Careers and Jobs Portal, set your alert choices to roles that suit you via the Careers Portal
+- Use the University’s Careers and Jobs Board, set your alert choices to roles that suit you via the Careers and Jobs Board

 - Update your college CV with information about your degree, work experience and skills.
 A professional CV or application form is key when applying to work